pniewiejski/algorithms-playground/data-structures/Tree/README.md

    parent's pointer to `null`.
 2. When we want to remove a parent with only one child.
 Then we remove the node and replace it with its child.
-3. Deleting node with two children.
+3. Deleting a node with two children.
 This is the tricky case.
 In this case we will want to find a in-oder predecessor or successor and use it as a replacement.
 We copy the value of such node (let's call it node `B`) to the value slot of node we want to remove (node `A`).
 If `B` hasn't got any children we can simply remove `B`.
 If it has got children (eg. `C`), replace `B` with `C`